lindauruchurtu/datasciencecoursera/gettingandcleaningdata/CodeBook.md

 * userID: An identifier of the subject who carried out the experiment.
 * activity: The activity label, one of "walking", "walking_upstairs", "walking_downstairs", "sitting", "standing", "laying".
 * Average measurements per subject per activity, on the mean and standard deviation for each type of accelerometer / gyroscope measurement (66).
-Feature names are constructed by appending "Avg" to the feature name in the set described above (see merged_sets.csv).
-For example:
+Feature names are constructed by appending "Avg" to the feature name in the set described above (see ``merged_sets.csv``).
+For example ``Avg_tBodyAcc_mean_X`` records the average value of ``tBodyAcc_mean_X`` for each activity for a given subject.

-*Avg_tBodyAcc_mean_X*

-records the average value of ``tBodyAcc_mean_X`` for each activity for a given subject.

 ### Cleaning Data